 How to Prevent my Goldendoodle Matting?

 The best way to make sure your Goldendoodle won’t get matted fur is to have a regular grooming schedule.
 After a good bath, use a coat conditioner to aid in de-tangling, then brush the coat out as you dry with a blower (set on cool).
 Brushing should be done just about every day.
-Investing in a good slicker brush, or a few specialty types of brushes can help prevent and fix matting hair before it happens.
+Investing in a good slicker brush, or a few specialty types of brushes can help prevent and fix matting hair growth before it happens.
 Taking them to a professional groomer (or at least learning to do some professional grooming) should be done every 6 – 10 weeks, depending on hair length.

 Is bathing my Goldendoodle helpful for preventing matting?